qmphan/smartcontact-app.github.io/pages/configuration/first-time-config.md

 ---
-title: First steps in setting up your wePhone call center
+title: First steps in setting up your Smartcontact call center
 ---

-## Welcome to wePhone
+## Welcome to Smartcontact

 When you first login with your admin account, you are presented with this admin console.